harish86/diffbot/README.md

 Requirements
 ============
-Diffbot ruby library requires two ruby gems, 'open-uri' and 'json'
+Two ruby gems are required: 'open-uri' and 'json'

 Installation